JamesChevalier/jimbalaya/README.md

 Everything in `_site/`, `_audio/` and some of the stuff in `assets/` is mine.
 The rest of the stuff is either somebody else's, or free for you to use.

-Careful downloading/cloning this repository - that `_audio` folder is a coule gigabytes of data.
+Careful downloading/cloning this repository - that `_audio` folder is a couple gigabytes of data.

 ### Rake Tasks